saleem-hadad/competitive-programming/README.md

-# hackerrank
-My solutions to Hackerrank challenges.
+# My solutions to Hackerrank and AlgoExpert challenges.